heyjianjing/eliu_summer_2024/README.md

 * Implement Bayesian optimization to minimize a 1D function

 `15`
-* Extend Bayesian kernel regression from `13` to handling 2D case
+* Extend Bayesian kernel regression from `13` to handle 2D case

 `16`
 * Implement Bayesian optimization to minimize a 2D function, using Bayesian kernel regression from `15`